osadl/SPDX2Disclosure/README.md

 ## Example no. 2: Program runs on software package <i>init-system-helpers-debian-1.65.2</i>
 ### Existing files
 The following files that are used to exemplify the function of the <i>SPDX2Disclosure.py</i> script are taken from the <a href="https://github.com/Open-Source-Compliance/package-analysis/tree/main/analysed-packages/init-system-helpers-debian/version-1.65.2">related curation data of the OSSelot project</a>.

 * SPDX tag:value file: <a href="/example2/init-system-helpers-debian-1.65.2-SPDX2TV.spdx">init-system-helpers-debian-1.65.2-SPDX2TV.spdx</a>
 * Default OSS disclosure document: <a href="/example2/init-system-helpers-debian-1.65.2-OSS-disclosure.txt">init-system-helpers-debian-1.65.2-OSS-disclosure.txt</a>

+### Command line and resulting more comprehensive version of the disclosure document
 * Copyright notices by file (no command line option)
 ```bash
 ./src/SPDX2Disclosure.py example2/init-system-helpers-debian-1.65.2-SPDX2TV.spdx >example2/init-system-helpers-debian-1.65.2-OSS-disclosure-with-copyright-notices-by-file.txt